It seems we can’t find what you’re looking for. Perhaps searching can help.

 By the 19th century many bridges were unsuited to the needs of the growing amount of traffic, and needed widening, strengthening, bypassing or even demolishing and re-building.
 These “improvements” were often commemorated with plaques, etc.

-In this section you will find articles on the different kinds of markers, plaques, etc to be found on our Yorkshire bridges.
+Below you will find links to articles on the different kinds of markers, plaques, etc to be found on our Yorkshire bridges.

 Source: Sidney & Beatrice Webb: The Story of the King’s Highway (1913)